 You and your employees will spend at least 40 hours per week (and about 2,000 hours per year!) in the office.
-Why not make the best possible use of the space?
+Office space planning can help you get the most from your space.
 Whether you’re moving into a brand new location and plotting to set up each room to maximize comfort and productivity, or your current space just needs a change, you’ve come to the right place to learn how.

-Optimizing office layout is an effective tactic to increase flexibility for employees, attract talent, drive culture, and enhance productivity and creativity
+Investing time into office space planning is an effective way to increase flexibility for workers, attract talent, drive culture, and enhance productivity and creativity

-Reworking your office layout is more than just utilizing space efficiently.
+Reworking your office layout is about more than just utilizing space efficiently.
 Studies show that office layout and other environmental factors affect employee well-being and productivity.
-Also, optimizing office layout is an effective to increase flexibility for workers, attract talent, drive culture, and enhance productivity and creativity, according to CPM One Source.
+So investing time into office space planning is an effective way to increase flexibility for workers, attract talent, drive culture, and enhance productivity and creativity, according to CPM One Source.

-Optimizing your office layout does involve furniture arrangement, but it also takes into account other factors, including type of furniture, lighting, open space, and decor.
+Planning the layout of your office space does involve furniture arrangement, but it also takes into account other factors, including type of furniture, lighting, open space, and decor.
 Here’s what you need to know about optimizing your office layout before you make any purchases.

 Make a Plan